Shopping list of “trip first-aid” items

 Use a trusty safety pin for emergency clothing repairs- shore up that suddenly sagging hem, close that gap in your shirt seam.
 When I was in Budapest, my boot’s zipper pull (the only footwear I carried for this weekend trip) broke.
 Of course, it came off when I was taking my boots off for screening before my return flight.
-Fortunately, a safety pin saved the day, functioning as an ad-hoc pull.
+Fortunately, a wicked large safety pin saved the day, functioning as an ad-hoc pull.

 You can also close gaps in your accommodation’s draperies so you can sleep through daybreak.
 Safety pins also function as antitheft devices.
 Pin bag zippers together to make it difficult for pickpockets.
 And if you get bored, you can make a safety pin daisy chain and wear it like a crown.

 And while we’re on the topic of safety pins, instead of creating your own sewing/repair kit, you can just purchase a travel sewing kit with scissors, needles, thread, pins, measuring tape, safety pins, and more.
 Use the needle and thread to sew buttons back on or permanently fix that unraveling seam.
 The needle is handy to lance blisters and remove splinters.
 You can use the enclosed measuring tape to check the dimensions of any souvenir.

 6. First-aid kit (antibiotic ointment, indigestion tablets, and more)

 This seems pretty obvious as well, I’m sure.
 For a great small first-aid kit start, I love the sturdy tin, colorful cloth bandages, and medicine packets of the Welly Human Repair kit.